manosmin/ceid-oop/README.md

 ## Deployment

-To deploy this project run in
+To deploy this project run

 ```bash
   src\package.bluej